 Finding Quality Modern Furniture

-MRS FOX isn’t your typical furniture shop in Essex.
-As degree-qualified valuers, we specialise in buying, selling and sourcing authentic pieces of 20th century design, fine art and decorative arts.
-Our Great Dunmow showroom is open by appointment only.
-You can book online or ring us to view our beautiful collection in person.
+MRS FOX isn’t your typical furniture shop in Cambridge.
+As degree-qualified valuers, we specialise in buying, selling and sourcing authentic pieces of 20th-century design, fine art and decorative arts.
+So, browse our shop online, or contact us to learn more.